sbarthol/scoogle/README.md

 ### Running

-Run the `WebCrawler.scala` file with the following command line arguments.
+Run the `Webcrawler.scala` file with the following command line arguments.

 - `--zooKeeperAddress` The address of the ZooKeeper Quorum server.
 Defaults to `localhost`.
 - `--zooKeeperPort` The port of the ZooKeeper Quorum server.
 Defaults `2181`.